tgross/devopsdaysmsp2018/content/_index.md

 # gatekeeping

 {{% note %}}
-... so in other words they serve as gatekeepers. well, that's a little problematic isn't it? currently our barriers to entry are *relatively* low relative to other professions that provide the ability to bootstrap into the middle class. (although we still have a *lot* of work to do!) so adding gatekeeping mechanisms seems like it'd work against the direction with want to take our industry wrt inclusion
+... so in other words they serve as gatekeepers. well, that's a little problematic isn't it? we have enough barriers to entry in our profession as it is. we still have a *lot* of work to do, but this profession is one that can help bootstrap people firmly into the middle-class. so adding new barriers like "you must have *this* degree" or "you must have this many years experience working under a licensed developer" seem like they'd work against the direction we want to take our industry, right?
 {{% /note %}}

 ---